Interpreting the Bible – The Satan and the Holy Spirit

 Adam explores the book of Nehemiah.
 We see God’s ability to comfort the world and the way in which scapegoating is addressed in the Bible.
 Through Nehemiah, God is able to comfort the Persian emperor through his work in the palace as the emperor’s cup barer.
 This means that he is to be present at meals and must try all of the emperor’s food and drink before the emperor does to make sure that it isn’t poisoned.
 Nehemiah asks the king to be able to assist in the rebuilding of Jerusalem.
 Nehemiah was in charge of the rebuilding of the city of Jerusalem.
 As the rebuilding continues conflict grows.
 How will it be resolved?

 Esther: Sex and Rivalry

 Adam offers his commentary not only on the Book of Esther also our relation to God.
 Esther places many things into question.
 King Xerxes falling in love with Esther causes rivalry between the Jews and the Persian people.
 Specifically between her own family (her uncle Mordecai) and the chief general in Xerxes Army (Hammond) The Book of Esther asks the question were can God be found within our world.
-Offer your own commentary on Adam and the Raven Foundations.
+Offer your own commentary on Adam and the Raven Foundation.

 Job: Accusation and Innocence